Hilary Weston Writers' Trust Prize for Nonfiction

 About the Honourable Hilary M. Weston, CM, OOnt

 Mrs. Weston founded the Ireland Fund of Canada and remains a patron of this non-denominational organization promoting peace in Ireland.
 Her interests in homes and gardens resulted in the publication of In a Canadian Garden (1989) and At Home in Canada (1995).
-She served as first chancellor of the Order of Ontario, was appointed a member of the Order of Canada in 2003, and is the recipient of six honorary degrees.
+She served as first Chancellor of the Order of Ontario and was appointed a Member of the Order of Canada in 2003.
+She received the Queen’s Golden Jubilee Medal in 2002 and the Queen’s Diamond Jubilee Medal in 2012.
+Mrs. Weston was invested by the Queen as a Commander in the Royal Victorian Order in October 2015 and is the recipient of several honorary degrees.

 About the Prize